-Not yet at least.
-Until now, Democratic leaders have mostly steered way from impeachment talk, reasoning that many voters aren’t eager to see a repeat of the political warfare that raged 20 years ago when Republicans sought to remove President Bill Clinton.
-The pro-impeach movement is largely driven for now by party activists outside Congress, like billionaire Tom Steyer.
+A handful have already done so, offering resolutions alleging that Trump committed offenses warranting removal from office.
+Those include obstructing justice, accepting what’s known as emoluments, sowing racial discord and undermining the federal judiciary.
+But introducing such resolutions is easy; getting a majority to support them is the challenge.
+(When one reached the House floor, it was defeated 355 to 66.)
+Until now, party leaders have mostly steered way from impeachment talk, reasoning that many voters aren’t eager to see a repeat of the warfare that raged 20 years ago when Republicans sought to remove President Bill Clinton.
+The pro-impeach movement has been largely driven by activists outside Congress, like billionaire Tom Steyer.

 Congress decides.
 The U.S. Constitution says the president -- along with the vice president and "all civil officers," which has been construed to include judges and members of a president’s cabinet -- "shall be removed from office on impeachment for, and conviction of, treason, bribery, or other high crimes and misdemeanors."
 As Congress has defined it through the years, the phrase "high crimes and misdemeanors" includes exceeding or abusing the powers of the presidency, or misusing the office for improper purpose or gain.

 4. What about offenses committed before becoming president?

 They might normally be considered outside the purview of impeachment.
 But what Trump is accused of -- arranging to pay women to keep unflattering information from the public while campaigning for the presidency -- may be "precisely the sort of offense that the drafters of the Constitution meant to cover in granting Congress the power to impeach and remove a president," Adam Liptak wrote in the New York Times.